 The ever-growing need for data protection and security is creating legislation in various forms throughout the world.
-These laws and regulations often contain strict policies for organisations that handle personal data of citizens and how that data should be handled.
+These laws and regulations often contain strict policies for organisations that handle personal information (PI) of citizens and how that data should be handled.
 One of the largest efforts we’ve seen is the European Union General Data Protection Regulation (GDPR).

 According to the Official EU GDPR website, GDPR was “designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens’ data privacy and to reshape the way organisations across the region approach data privacy.”
 The regulation goes into effect 25 May 2018 and affects all companies with a specific European presence.

 With hefty fines of up to 4% of annual global turnover or €20 Million (whichever is greater), having a resolute data governance strategy is essential.
 It’s important to know what data your company possesses, who it belongs to, where it’s located, how it’s used and what may impact it for GDPR compliance.
 So, what does that mean to your organisation doing business in Europe?
 The new law comes down to the following big IT areas: